sohail19go27/BeyondChats/README.md

 The goal of this project is to develop chatting from articles and all excetras.

-Scrape the oldest blog articles from BeyondChat websites and it source.
+Scrape the oldest blog articles from BeyondChat websites and it sources.

 Store and manage them via namely CRUD APIs development etcs.

-Enhance article content using AI (LLM) with reference to articles.
+Enhance article content using AI (LLM) with reference to articles etc.

 Display both original and AI-updated articles in a responsive React frontends and work etc.